rafael-a-monteiro-math/landscape_sketch_and_step/README.md

 # landscape_sketch_and_step
-Supplementary material for the paper "Landscape-Sketch-Step: An AI/ML-Based Metaheuristic for Surrogate Optimization Problems", by R. Monteiro K. Sau
+Supplementary material for the paper `"Landscape-Sketch-Step: An AI/ML-Based Metaheuristic for Surrogate Optimization Problems",` by R. Monteiro K. Sau (2023).